openminted/omtd-stack-setup/docs/deployment_guide.md

 - CAdvisor - monitors the execution of tools on the hosts they are executed
 - Prometheus-node-exporter - exports the results of the monitoring to the Prometheus aggregator
 - Prometheus - monitors the Mesos slaves and offers the results through a REST API
-- Grafana - visualazation of Prometheus monitoring
+- Grafana - visualization of Prometheus monitoring
 - Docker Registry - hosts the images of the TDM tools

 Suggested setup per host::